 7. Create an API Key

 Next, you'll have to create an API key for your Involve.me project.
 Go to "Integrations", setup integrations on "Project level" and choose your project.
-Choose "Use integration settings for this project", and on the "Zapier" tab "re-generate" the API key.
+Choose "Use integration settings for this project", and on the "Zapier" tab "generate" the API key (of there you haven't already before).
 Copy this key for later!

 8. Connect Involve.me & Walls.io on Zapier.